 - City or town of birth/County of birth

-- Father’s full name, if adopted, list adoptive father’s name.
+- Father's/Parent's full name at birth.
+If adopted, list adoptive father’s name.

-- Mother’s full maiden name, if adopted, list adoptive mother’s maiden name.
+- Mother’s/Parent's full name at birth.
+If adopted, list adoptive mother’s maiden name.

 - Why record is needed?

 - If not your record, how are you related?

 - A photocopy of the current government-issued photo id of the person making the application, i.e. current driver's license